SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 free third-party tools, and both must be available on your path.
 To date, the visualizer has only been tested on Mac and Linux.
 It is possible that certain systems may not allow Soar to launch an external program.

-## Footnotes
-- <a name="footnote1">[1]</a>: Even though they don’t contain variables, justifications can be over-general because they don’t incorporate enough knowledge, for example, operator selection knowledge.
-- <a name="footnote2">[2]</a>: Justifications can have variables in the negated conditions and negated conjunctions of conditions.
-They just don’t have any variables in its positive conditions.